tim-smart/elemental/packages/nucleus/README.md

   httpClient: get(httpClient), // Here we are accessing another atom within our atom )).refreshable();

-// them using a BuildContext:
+// then using a BuildContext:

 context.refreshAtom(userRepository);
 ```